 One of the hardest things about experiencing doubt in a Christian community is the frequent assumption that doubt means moral destruction.

-Room For Doubt invites you to ask genuine questions about the Christian faith or your own doubts about it.
+Room For Doubt invites you to ask sincere questions or express your doubts about the Christian faith.
 We will respond to some of these questions more fully in the "Questions of Faith" section.
 However, if you provide your email address, we will reply to sincere questions more directly.
-If you have comments or would like to contribute to one of the sections of the website, please let us know.